davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

   Default".

-- ``switch_skin_action``: choose the url condition that is used for switching to the edit skin.
+- ``switch_skin_action``: choose the url condition that is used for switching to the edit skin.  **Note**: since version 0.9 this is a multiple select: if *one* of the selected options gives a positive result, then we switch to the edit skin.
 Options are:

   - based on edit URL: With this you get the behaviour described above.
     This is the default.